4 essentials to consider when choosing a payment method

 Consumers are increasingly getting used to the concept of recurring payments.
 A few years ago, these payments for individuals used to relate exclusively to utilities, council tax, and everyday household bills.

 However, the rise of essential streaming platforms such as Spotify and Netflix has resulted in consumers getting used to making recurring payments for a wide variety of services they consume.
-As a result, Direct Debit is now UK consumers’ favourite way to pay for all types of recurring payments (i.e. household bills, digital subscriptions etc.), with it being 2-4 times more popular than debit cards.
+ACH Debit was ranked in the top 3 most popular payment methods for recurring payments.
+And the UK equivalent of ACH Debit - bank debit is now UK consumers’ favorite way to pay for all types of recurring payments (i.e. household bills, digital subscriptions etc.), with it being 2-4 times more popular than debit cards.

 As we move towards a fully digitally enabled economy, all types of businesses have had to become comfortable incorporating subscription services to provide cloud tools related to accounting, CRM, web hosting and virtual storage facilities.
-This has led to Direct Debit becoming the favourite payment method for companies, with 44% of businesses ranking it as their favourite for B2B online subscriptions.
+This has led to ACH Debit becoming the favorite payment method for companies, with 44% of businesses ranking it as their favorite for B2B online subscriptions.
 Similar to consumer preferences, debit/credit cards are the second most popular way for companies to pay for online subscriptions, at 34%.

 While it is still a popular payment method compared to other choices, UK businesses view debit/credit cards particularly unfavourably when ranked against other markets.
 The UK dislikes it more than all other territories surveyed.